saitaiky/notebook/docs/docs/other/life-in-the-uk.md

 :::

 :::infoThe Habeas Corpus Act
 The Habeas Corpus Act became law in 1679.
 This was a very important piece of legislation which remains relevant today.
 Habeas corpus is Latin for 'you must present the person in court'.
-The Act guaranteed that no one could be held prisoner unlawfullly.
+The Act guaranteed that no one could be held prisoner unlawfully.
 Every prisoner has a right to court hearing.
 :::

 ### Early Britain